ChanglongLing/changlongling.github.io/_pages/portfolio.md

       </span>
     </div>
     <div class="project-desc">
-      Redeveloping old towns for living with animals -- "The cranes are crying in the marshes, and their voices are heard in the wilds", a wisdom from ancient Chinese literature <i>Xiaoya, Shijing</i>.
+      Wining YUANYE Cup 2nd Prize 2020: Regenerating old towns for living with nature -- "The cranes are crying in the marshes, and their voices are heard in the wilds", a wisdom from ancient Chinese literature <i>Xiaoya, Shijing</i>.
 We use the modern Community of Life theory to implement this vision and organize the environmental planning and urban redevelopment.
     </div>
   </div>

   <div class="project-card">
     <img src="/images/portfolio/comm_cent.jpg" alt="Community Center">
     <div class="project-title" onclick="toggleDesc(this)">
-      Community Center Design
+      Eco-friendly Community
       <span class="toggle-arrow" aria-hidden="true">
         <svg width="18" height="18" viewBox="0 0 18 18">
           <polyline points="4,7 9,12 14,7" fill="none" stroke="#888" stroke-width="2"/>